King County jury awards West Seattle woman nearly $14M for stroke during heart surgery

 - Pearl Jam announces $10.8 million to combat homelessness

-Evans’ parents filed the lawsuit, claiming negligence and medical malpractice, in October 2015, court records show.
+Evans’ parents filed the lawsuit, claiming negligence and medical malpractice, in October 2015, court records showed.

 The jury returned its verdict last week, finding the stroke was caused during the procedure and was not identified in a timely manner, the statement said.